wlittler/HTMLIntroductory/syllabus/04 Project launch.md

 ## Working in class

 There will be a total of 4 classes devoted to this project.
 Each day we will focus on solving the issues that arise with each section.
 Landing and Welcome will be done in a single day since those sections are the easiest ones.
-As we are working along during these days, we will put into practice what we have learned, so I recommend you review what we have learned in the past three weeks before coming to class.
+As we are working along during these days, we will put into practice what we have learned, so I recommend you review the past three weeks before coming to class.

 ## Wireframe